- Convenient On-line Payment Methods

 E-check - Electronic check payment can be made for the amount due online at Joe’SS.
 There is no processing fee associated with electronic check payments.

-Visa, MasterCard and Discover - Credit card payments may only be made through our third party vendor which can be accessed through Joe’SS.
+American Express, VISA, MasterCard and Discover - Credit card payments may only be made through our third party vendor which can be accessed through Joe’SS.
 Payment will be accepted on the student's account up to the credit limit of the cardholder and may not exceed the amount due.
-Please be aware that a 2.75% convenience fee will apply to the amount of the payment.
+Please be aware that a 2.85% convenience fee ($3 minimum) will apply to the amount of the payment.
 Refunds based on credit card payments will be refunded to the credit card.

 Any check not honored by your bank will result in a $20 returned check fee.
 If the returned check, including e-check payments, was attempting to pay a prior term balance your classes may be subject to cancellation.

-Tuition and other related fees are generally non-dischargeable in bankruptcy and will survive after the bankruptcy has closed.
+Educational and related fees are generally non-dischargeable in bankruptcy and will survive after the bankruptcy has closed.
 Except in certain limited situations, this means that a student will still owe the debt to the university after the bankruptcy.